In order to register for First Light Marathon, you must sign up for one of the packages.

 Aotearoa New Zealand is a land of many wonders.
 From dazzling night skies to killer surf to the rich, indigenous Māori culture, come experience all that the country has to offer.

 The First Light Marathon is more than just a marathon - it's a journey through Aotearoa New Zealand!
 The adventurous can get up-close-and-personal with stingrays, catch some waves on a surf lesson, or visit the sacred mountain, Maunga Hikuranga.
 For those who prefer a more relaxed vacation, renowned beaches and world-class wineries beckon.

 Here you will find all the important practical information about the race, such as rules and regulations, training, timing, race day support, clothing, weather and more.
 If you don’t find the answer you’re seeking, feel free to contact us with your question.

 Topics are arranged in alphabetical order.

-Aotearoa New Zealand is located in the Souther Hemisphere, which means that February is the last month of summer.
+Aotearoa New Zealand is located in the Souther Hemisphere, which means that January is summer.
 Daytime temperatures will be warm and humid, meaning runners should wear light, moisture-wicking clothing.
 It will be chilly before the sun rises, so warm overclothes are recommended at the start.
 Remember your sunscreen and sunglasses!

-The race officially ends at 13:30.
-This means that both marathon runners and half-marathon runners have a cut-off time of 7 hours.
-Any runners left on the route after this cut-off time will be collected by car.
+The race officially ends at 14:00.
+This means that both marathon runners and half-marathon runners have a cut-off time of 8 hours.
+For the MARATHON there is a 4 hours cut-off time half-way (at 21km) Any runners left on the route after this cut-off time will be collected by car.

 The First Light Marathon features two distances: